 You should also avoid using anything abrasive when cleaning woodgrain effect uPVC window frames but just use warm water with a few drops of mild detergent.
 Although the woodgrain effect might look very realistic, it must not be sanded or polished like timber as this would damage the finish.
 It’s also essential to make sure that nothing rusty ever comes into contact with uPVC as rust stains are impossible to remove from this material.

 If the silicone seals are damaged, they should be replaced as the windows will no longer be able to keep out draughts or water effectively.
 Old and damaged frames can also be given a new lease of life by recoating or spraying, although this is a job best left to the specialists.

 All the working mechanisms of your windows, including the handles, latches, locks and hinges, should be lightly oiled every six months.
 This is especially important in the colder months to minimise any damage from rain, snow and ice.
 For locks, spray a little oil onto the key before inserting it into the lock.
 Be careful not to get any oil on the glass.
 If window hinges are too loose after they have been oiled, look for the tightening screw and give it a few turns.

 At Bergson & Eaton, we offer a comprehensive range of high-quality uPVC, aluminium and timber windows in styles and designs to suit every house.
-If you’re wondering whether it’s worth carrying out window repairs or are considering replacing your old windows, please call us for more information or drop into our showroom and have a chat with our expert team, where you can also get a cost calculator to help you work out the total price.
+If you’re wondering whether it’s worth carrying out window repairs or are considering replacing your old windows, please contact us for more information or drop into our showroom and have a chat with our expert team, where you can also get a cost calculator to help you work out the total price.